Ball Bros. Glass Manufacturing Company (1886-1922)

 A fire in 1886 destroyed their factory in New York and they soon decided to move west and start up a new operation in the up and coming “gas belt” region where large deposits of natural gas had been recently discovered.
 Many other businesses were moving to that area, establishing new factories and taking advantage of the abundant and cheap fuel supply for their works.

-After visiting a number of towns in western Pennsylvania, Ohio and Indiana, they eventually decided on a new factory location in the town of Muncie, Indiana, located in central Indiana northeast of Indianapolis.
-The Ball brothers started the construction of the new factory there in 1887, and the first glass made at Muncie was produced on March 1, 1888, according to information on this wikiwand page: Ball Corporation
+After visiting a number of towns in western Pennsylvania, Ohio and Indiana, they eventually decided on a new factory location in the town of Muncie, Indiana which is located in the central part of the state northeast of Indianapolis.
+The Ball brothers started the construction of the new factory there in 1887 – and the first glass made at Muncie was produced on March 1, 1888, according to information on this wikiwand page: Ball Corporation

 All five of the Ball brothers were eventually involved in the venture, including George A., Lucius L., Edmund B., Frank C. and William C. Ball.